LIMXTEC/BitSend/README.md

 Release 14.02.2016
 ----------------
-The Version 1.0.0.1 add new function.
+The Version 1.0.0.1 adds new functions.
-- BitSend Diffbreak - This function protect the chain for heavy miners.
-After 6 hours can every CPU create a new block.
+- BitSend Diffbreak - This function protects the chain against huge miners.
+After 6 hours every CPU-Miner is able to create new blocks.
-- KGW3 - The new KGW is smarter and has a hard retarget after 60 Blocks (Backup)
+- KGW3 - The new KGW setup is now smarter and has a new hard retarget after 60 Blocks (Backup)
-- The new Version supports 4 MB block
+- The new Version supports 4 MB blocks
-- We increase the TX fee's for more security (Blockspaming)
+- We increased the TX fee's for more security (Blockspaming)

 Rebrand from LimecoinX to BitSend
 ----------------